fusion5/xp-asm/README.md

 *** Activity stack

+- Merge SolvedReference and Reference
+- sizeIA and sizeRVA should be in Encodable
 - Add alignment feature, AAlignIA, AAlignVA
 - Refactor tests
 - sizeIA and sizeRVA should return a Natural